-If your student wants to attend a 4-year institution right after high school, priority deadlines for most of the universities are November 1st.
-If your student has missed this deadline, please have them talk to their school counselor because various schools accept late applications.
+If your student wants to attend a 4-year institution right after high school, priority deadlines for most of the FL universities are around November 1st.
+If your student has missed this deadline, please be sure to contact the universtiy, must schools accept late applications.
 A transcript is usually required to fill out the applications that ask you to 'self report' and your student can request one from their school counselor and we will provide an advising guide for this.

-The student is responsible for sending SAT/ACT scores to the colleges/universites.
+The student is responsible for sending SAT/ACT scores to the colleges/universites they plan to attend.

 *If you are a Dual Enrollment Student: Please make sure you contact Lake Sumter State College for your transcript with your Dual Enrollment classes on it.
-This must be sent as you apply to universitites/colleges.
+This may be needed as you apply to universitites/colleges.
 Be sure to check with each individual college/university.
 Transcript request link for LSSC: http://www.lssc.edu/admissions/Pages/Transcripts.aspx